Katrina Ffrench, Founder

 In addition to public speaking at events and international conferences, Katrina has written opinion pieces for The Guardian, published an article in The Institute for Public Policy Research's Progressive Review, and as a media representative, participated in live and pre-recorded TV and radio interviews on BBC news, The Sunday Politics Show, Channel4 news, The Independent, The Voice, regional national and international channels.

-An advocate for drug law reform, Katrina is a trustee of Transform Drug Policy Foundation.
-She is also a board member of the Independent Scrutiny, and Oversight Board established to oversee the implementation of the National Police Race Action Plan.
-Katrina won the Criminal Justice Alliance 2022 Award for Outstanding Individual. and was awarded Associate status by Hughes Hall College in 2020.
+An advocate for drug law reform, Katrina was recently a trustee of Transform Drug Policy Foundation.
+She is also a member of the Independent Scrutiny, and Oversight Board established to oversee the implementation of the National Police Race Action Plan.
+Katrina won the Criminal Justice Alliance 2022 Award for Outstanding Individual and was awarded By-Fellow status by Hughes Hall College in 2020.

 Photograph by @itsnate.uk